 An Immersive VR Treadmill Alternative

 We weren’t satisfied with existing VR treadmill solutions; most break the bank, and affordable solutions only allow you to march in place.
-That’s why we’ve created Reality Runner - using our treadmill sensor and just a few magnets, you can convert most belt-based manual treadmills into an immersive VR experience.
+That’s why we’ve created Reality Runner - using our treadmill sensor and just a few magnets, you can convert any belt-based manual treadmills into an immersive VR experience.

-User Interface
+User Configurability

 FAQs